DroidsOnRoids/jspoon/README.md

-# Jspoon
+# jspoon
 Jspoon is a Java library that provides parsing HTML into Java objects basing on CSS selectors.
-It uses [Jsoup][Jsoup] underneath as a HTML parser.
+It uses [jsoup][jsoup] underneath as a HTML parser.

 ## Installation
 Insert the following dependency to `build.gradle` file of your project: